Tobacco smoking: Popularization

 In 1612, six years after the settlement of Jamestown, Virginia, John Rolfe was credited as the first settler to successfully raise tobacco as a cash crop.
 The demand quickly grew as tobacco, referred to as "brown gold", revived the Virginia joint stock company from its failed gold expeditions.
-In order to meet demands from the Old World, tobacco was grown in succession, quickly depleting the soil.
+To meet demands from the Old World, tobacco was grown in succession, quickly depleting the soil.
 This became a motivator to settle west into the unknown continent, and likewise an expansion of tobacco production.
-Indentured servitude became the primary labor force up until Bacon's Rebellion, from which the focus turned to slavery.
-This trend abated following the American Revolution as slavery became regarded as unprofitable.
-However, the practice was revived in 1794 with the invention of the cotton gin.

 Frenchman Jean Nicot (from whose name the word nicotine is derived) introduced tobacco to France in 1560, and tobacco then spread to England.
 The first report of a smoking Englishman is of a sailor in Bristol in 1556, seen "emitting smoke from his nostrils".
-Like tea, coffee and opium, tobacco was just one of many intoxicants that was originally used as a form of medicine.
+Like tea, coffee, and opium, tobacco was just one of many intoxicants that were originally used as a form of medicine.
 Tobacco was introduced around 1600 by French merchants in what today is modern-day Gambia and Senegal.
 At the same time, caravans from Morocco brought tobacco to the areas around Timbuktu, and the Portuguese brought the commodity (and the plant) to southern Africa, establishing the popularity of tobacco throughout all of Africa by the 1650s.

 Soon after its introduction to the Old World, tobacco came under frequent criticism from state and religious leaders.
 James VI and I, King of Scotland and England, produced the treatise A Counterblaste to Tobacco in 1604, and also introduced excise duty on the product.
-Murad IV, sultan of the Ottoman Empire 1623–40 was among the first to attempt a smoking ban by claiming it was a threat to public morals and health.
+Murad IV, sultan of the Ottoman Empire, 1623–40, was among the first to attempt a smoking ban by claiming it was a threat to public morals and health.
 The Chongzhen Emperor of China issued an edict banning smoking two years before his death and the overthrow of the Ming dynasty.
-Later, the Manchu rulers of the Qing dynasty, would proclaim smoking "a more heinous crime than that even of neglecting archery".
+Later, the Manchu rulers of the Qing dynasty would proclaim smoking "a more heinous crime than that even of neglecting archery".
 In Edo period Japan, some of the earliest tobacco plantations were scorned by the shogunate as being a threat to the military economy by letting valuable farmland go to waste for the use of a recreational drug instead of being used to plant food crops.